twigmarine/nori-can/README.md

 ## Status

 This is alpha stage, even if it does have a 1.x version.
 Breaking changes will get a full version bump.
 Expect version bumps.
 Currently only processing string inputs.
-Binary inputs work by sending an object similar to what `parseString()` returns to `processPackets()` or `parse()`.
+Binary inputs work by sending an object similar to what `parseString()` returns to `processPackets()` (partial multi-frames) or `parse()` or `processData(getPgnInfo)({ data, dataReady: true, pgn })` when data value is complete.

 It's something that could be used in the browser that didn't have any field definitions built in.